-Table 8: Overview of possible border management actions and powers to inform key decisions3
+Table 8: Overview of possible border management actions and powers to inform key decisions7

 Possible actions Responsibility Legislation Further information from NZIPAP 2010 All ships and aircraft arriving in New Zealand from overseas are liable for quarantine, and must receive pratique in order to commence operations in New Zealand.
 All aircraft arriving in New Zealand, after landing, require pratique to disembark and commence operations.
 Airlines and shipping operators, PHUs Health Act 1956, section 107; Health (Quarantine) Regulations 1983 Part A, Intersectoral Response, Border work stream Part B, all phases, 'Public health interventions: border management' Masters of ships arriving in New Zealand must inform health authorities of the health status of those on board their vessels before arrival.
 On arrival, vessels must also submit a Maritime Declaration of Health to officials.
 Public health authorities either grant pratique or arrange to meet the vessel on arrival based on the health status reports.
 Shipping operators Health (Quarantine) Regulations 1983 Part A, Intersectoral Response, Border work stream Part B, all phases, 'Public health interventions: border management' Captains of aircraft must report to their agents the health status of all people on board at least 15 minutes before landing in New Zealand.
 Any sign of illness among passengers and crew and any unsanitary conditions on board the aircraft must be reported to health authorities by the airline's agent.
 Pratique is deemed to have been granted unless there has been a report of illness or unsanitary conditions on board.
-Airlines and airline agents Health (Quarantine) Regulations 1983 Part A, Intersectoral Response, Border work stream Part B, all phases, 'Public health interventions: border management' Public health authorities grant pratique after meeting any craft that has reported illness after satisfying themselves that no cases of quarantinable diseases are on board the craft, and have ensured that any public health risks are managed.
-Aircraft landing at airports not served by the New Zealand Customs Service are notified to Public Health Units and where illness has been reported must be met on arrival so public health risks can be assessed and, where appropriate, pratique granted.
-Public health units are responsible for ensuring all New Zealand international airports have procedures for managing the public health risks around the arrival of unwell passengers.
-PHUs Health (Quarantine) Regulations 1983 Part A, Intersectoral Response, Border work stream Part B, all phases, 'Public health interventions: border management'
+Airlines and airline agents Health (Quarantine) Regulations 1983 Part A, Intersectoral Response, Border work stream Part B, all phases, 'Public health interventions: border management'

-3 See also Part C, Legislation.
+7 See also Part C, Legislation.